GetStream/awesome-stream/README.md

 ## Introduction

-[GetStream.io](https://getstream.io/) provides a cloud-based platform to integrate chat and activity feed functionality into your apps.
+[GetStream.io](https://getstream.io/) provides a cloud-based platform to integrate chat, voice and video, activity feed and auto-moderation functionality into your apps.
 With SDKs, prebuilt UI components, and real-time capabilities, it simplifies complex integrations, offering robust tools for developers.

 ## Why GetStream.io?